 St Paul’s School

-St Paul’s School in Barnes is one of the most prestigious independent schools in the UK, but since it moved to its current location on a 42-acre site abutting the River Thames in 1968, it has been overdue an upgrade in facilities.
+St Paul’s School in Barnes is one of the most prestigious independent schools in the capital, but since it moved to its current location on a 42-acre site abutting the River Thames in 1968, it has been overdue an upgrade in facilities.
 As part of a multiphase plan, we have teamed up with architects Walters & Cohen to design an entirely new teaching block.

 A multiphase upgrade operation for one of the UK’s most prestigious schools